furkannserkann/Android-MathLogicPuzzles/README.md

 ## Things to do for Google Admob Ads
 • In the string.xml file, write your own IDs instead of advertising IDs.

-• In the string.xml file, write your own ID instead of the Tester ID.
+• In the string.xml file, write your own ID instead of the Device ID.

 ![](https://user-images.githubusercontent.com/25348044/95674505-4c2ffa00-0bb9-11eb-9f1d-5e748b552cca.jpg)